Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

 \subsection{Reconciliation is Maximal}

-The reconciliation algorithm defined above is also maximal, that is, it is not possible to apply any further commands from $A\setminus B$ to $\FS_B$.
-To show this, we are going to prove the following theorem:
+The reconciliation algorithm defined above is also maximal, that is, it is not possible to apply any further commands from $\ambnp$ to $\FS_B$.
+To show this, we are going to prove that any sequence $S$ formed from commands in $\ambnp$ that is not independent of $\bmanp$ necessarily breaks $B\aFS=\FS_B$ or introduces a conflicting update.

-\begin{myth} If $A$ and $B$ are simple sequences, and we select a sequence $S\subset \amb$ so that it contains a command $\cxynv$ for which $\cxynv\nindep\bma$, then $B\cc S$ either breaks all filesystems $A$ and $B$ do not break (that is, $S$ breaks all possible $\FS_B$ replicas), or it changes a node that $B$ has already changed to a different value, that is, it overrides a change in $\FS_B$. \end{myth} Such an override could occur if a given node was modified differently in $A$ and $B$ (to different values but the same type), which is clearly a conflict that should be marked for review by a human or a different system. \begin{proof} The proof is similar to the ones we have seen above.
-Without loss of generality, we assume that $\cxynv$ is the first command in $S$ that is not independent of $\bmanp$.
-If so, we can split $S$ into $S_0\cc\cxynv\cc S_1$ where $S_0\indep\bma$.
-Let us also split $\bmanp$ into $T_0\cc\czwmv\cc T_1$ where $T_1\indep\cxynv$.
-From Lemma\nobreakspace \ref {can_move_intersection} we know that $B\cc S \equiv \acb\cc\bma\cc S$.
-We also know that commands in $S_0$ and $\bmanp$ commute, and so this is equivalent to $\acb\cc S_0\cc\bma\cc\cxynv\cc S_1$.
-Expanding $\bmanp$ and swapping $T_1$ and $\cxynv$ we get
+\begin{myth}\mlabel{rec_is_complete} If $A$ and $B$ are simple sequences, and $S$ is a subsequence of $S'\in\orderset{\ambnp}$ that contains a command $\cxynv$ for which $\cxynv\nindep\bmanp$, then $B\cc S$ either breaks all filesystems $A$ and $B$ are defined on (that is, $S$ breaks all possible $\FS_B$ replicas), or $S$ changes a node that $B$ has already changed to a different value, that is, it overrides a change in $\FS_B$. \end{myth} Such an override could occur if a given node was modified differently in $A$ and $B$ (to different values but to values of the same type), which our algorithm must treat as a conflict to be resolved by by the user or a different system. \begin{proof} The proof is similar to the ones we have seen above.
+Let $T$ be an arbitrary sequence from $\orderset{\bmanp}$.
+Without loss of generality, we assume that $\cxynv$ is the first command in $S$ that is not independent of $T$.
+If so, we can split $S$ into $S_0\cc\cxynv\cc S_1$ where $S_0\indep T$.